Azure/azure-rest-api-specs/specification/postgresql/resource-manager/readme.md

   - code: PutResponseCodes
     from: Backups.json
     reason: FlexibleServers namespace is already returning 202 as response for PUT.
 These APIs are under same namespace and hence keeping it as-is.
+  - code: ProvisioningStateSpecifiedForLROPut
+    from: Backups.json
+    reason: FlexibleServers namespace is already returning 202 as response for PUT.
+These APIs are under same namespace and hence keeping it as-is.
 ```